 Kohler Disease

 A 9-year-old presents with worsening left foot pain.
-X-ray reveals thinning and sclerosis of the navicular bone.
+An X-ray revealed thinning and sclerosis of the navicular bone.
 This is typical for Kohler disease.
 You may see fragmentation in advanced cases.

 Treatment

-An appropriate treatment plan should be decided on a case by case basis and in conjunction with orthopaedics, physiotherapists and the patient themselves.
-Although there is limited evidence to guide the type and length of treatment, there are some factors which can help guide clinicians.
+An appropriate treatment plan should be decided on a case-by-case basis and in conjunction with orthopaedics, physiotherapists, and the patients themselves.
+Although there is limited evidence to guide the type and length of treatment, some factors can help guide clinicians.

-• Age at presentation: as a rough rule of the thumb, the younger the patient’s bone age the more likely they are to respond to conservative management.
+- Age at presentation: as a rough rule of thumb, the younger the patient’s bone age, the more likely they are to respond to conservative management.

 Three broad treatment strategies exist.

-Surgery: It is very rare if ever that patients will require surgery.
-When used it is only in advanced stages of disease and when appropriate conservative management has proved ineffective.
-Surgical options include osteotomy, arthroplasty and physeal drilling.
+Surgery: It is very rare, if ever, that patients will require surgery.
+It is only used in advanced stages of disease and when appropriate conservative management has proved ineffective.
+Surgical options include osteotomy, arthroplasty, and physeal drilling.

 Prognosis

 Osteochondrosis is a self-limiting pathological process.
-Patients will usually show full clinical and radiological recovery if diagnosed and treated early.
-Despite this, some patients will continue to have long term pain and stiffness; this can occur despite appropriate treatment plans.
+Patients usually show full clinical and radiological recovery if diagnosed and treated early.
+Despite this, some patients will continue to have long-term pain and stiffness; this can occur despite appropriate treatment plans.

-This is especially true for Perthes Disease patients have a high risk of arthritis and subsequently requiring a total hip replacement.
-One case series found that >50% of all Perthes Disease patients will require total hip replacement with the mean age of initial total hip replacement of 37.8 years.
+This is especially true for Perthes Disease patients, who are at a high risk of arthritis and subsequently require a total hip replacement.
+One case series found that >50% of all Perthes Disease patients will require total hip replacement, with the mean age of initial total hip replacement being 37.8 years.

 Bone age of <6 years and <50% femoral head involvement have been shown to be good prognosticating factors for Perthes.

 The Limps are delighted with your assessment.
-Katie has been diagnosed with Kohler Disease.
-You place her in a boot for 4 weeks for symptoms management.
-Following this she undergoes a specific return to activity regime to manage her training load and recovery.
-She is totally symptom-free at 6 months.
+Katie has been diagnosed with Kohler’s Disease.
+You placed her in a boot for four weeks to manage her symptoms.
+Following this, she underwent a specific return-to-activity regime to manage her training load and recovery.
+She is totally symptom-free at six months.

 Michael is lucky that his diagnosis of Perthes was made early.
 His x-ray shows he is in the early stages with minimal femoral head involvement and good femoral head coverage.
 He is started on a physio programme with closely monitored clinical and radiographic assessment until full recovery.